Six fewer clicks. A faster path for students. This is how I redesigned the USF Mobile app.

 The cluttered and overwhelming layout makes it hard for users to find the features they actually use on a daily basis.

-I set out to understand user motivations, behaviors, needs and frustrations.
+I set out to understand motivations, behaviors, needs and frustrations amongst USF students.

 100%